 Plus, a campfire will keep the animals away – so it also acts like a protective shield – one that will keep you warm throughout the chilly night.

 - Find Shelter

-If you have a tent, you’re all set.
+If you have a tent, you’re all set, check here for the best tent for heavy rain.
 However, if you want to travel lightweight and didn’t want to bring anything like that with you, then you will have to create or find your own shelter.
 If you don’t, you’ll be at the mercy of the elements – and you’ll also be in danger of being attacked by the wild animals.

 Caves are ideal – but make sure that they haven’t been occupied by wild animals first.
 If you can’t find a cave, don’t despair; the woods are packed with useful tools.
 Look for a fallen tree and create an A-frame from branches around it.
 After that, make the “roof” from bushes and leaves, to keep the elements out.

 If you can find moss, it’s even better.
 Not only will it keep the cold and rain from coming in, but you can also use it to create a comfy mattress under you.
 This will keep you from getting into hypothermia or other conditions like that.